No vacancy: High hotel rates dim Hong Kong's convention appeal

 “It’s quite drastic,” said George Kakuda, president of Kakuda Pearl Co, who attended two recent jewellery exhibitions.
 “They have doubled or tripled the price.
 We don’t like it.
 If it keeps going up, I need to think of something else.”

-Allen Ha, chief executive of convention center AsiaWorld-Expo, said convention planners turned off by high-cost Hong Kong had mentioned Shanghai and Singapore as potential alternatives.
+Allen Ha, chief executive of convention centre AsiaWorld-Expo, said convention planners turned off by high-cost Hong Kong had mentioned Shanghai and Singapore as potential alternatives.

 The combination of scarce land, low interest rates and piles of speculative cash has made Hong Kong the world’s most expensive residential and retail property market.